VoltaireNoir/dwm/README.md

 # Functional DWM
 #### A version of DWM that sucks-less

-The Suckless Dynamic Window Manager is a great piece of software in itself, however, due to the minimalist philosophy behind it's development, DWM lacks so many important features that a tiling WM should have.
+The Suckless' [Dynamic Window Manager](https://dwm.suckless.org/) is a great piece of software in itself, however, due to the minimalist philosophy behind it's development, DWM lacks so many important features that a tiling WM should have.
 The users are meant to add any functionality they like by applying the patches, but this can discourage a lot of new users as applying the patches can be a tedious process.

 This version of aims to provide a version of DWM that ships with all the important patches which mostly include the ones that modify or add additional functionality and a couple that make the WM look clean and modern.
 This way the users can install dwm and have a usable setup ready in no time.